octo-technology/OpenTezos/docs/tezos-basics/smart-contracts.md

 In most cases, smart contracts remove *intermediate* and drastically reduce costs compared to classic paper contracts and their validations.

 Notice that like any other, a Tezos smart contract can only run on and interact with the blockchain it's stored in (Bitcoin's smart contracts are exceptions here).
 It can't interact with the outside world.
-That's where *decentralized applications* or "_Dapps_" come in, because they provide interfaces for the outside world.
+That's where *decentralized applications* or "_Dapps_" come in because they provide interfaces for the outside world.

 To build your own Dapp, please refer to the [*Build a Dapp*](/dapp) module.

 ## Lifecycle of a Tezos smart contract
 As we saw, a smart contract can only be deployed once but can be called many times.
-The Tezos smart contract lifecycle steps are basically two:
+The Tezos smart contract lifecycle steps are two:

 1. Deployment
 2. Interactions through calls